What is Sexual Harassment under Oregon Law?

-The laws of Oregon define sexual harassment as any unwelcome conduct of a sexual nature, including acts of either a verbal or physical nature.
-The types of sexual harassment that are most common when done by an employer are sexual advances, the exchange of workplace favoritism for sexual favors, and the creation of a hostile work environment that is overly sexual.
+The laws of Oregon define sexual harassment as any unwelcome conduct of a sexual nature, including actions of either a verbal or physical nature.
+The forms of sexual harassment that are most common when done by an employer are sexual advances, the exchange of workplace favoritism for sexual favors, and the creation of a hostile work environment that is overly sexual.

 How does Oregon Law Prohibit Sexual Harassment?

-First, employers in Salem are often required to implement company policies regarding sexual conduct, which must be posted and visible to employees.
-Matters covered by such policies should include contact information used by employees to report incidents, handling procedures for claims, and corrective measures (in the event that a claim turns out to be true).
+First, employers in Salem are often required to formulate company policies regarding sexual conduct, which must be posted and visible to employees.
+Matters covered by such policies should include contact information used by employees to report incidents, handling procedures for claims, and corrective measures (in the event that a claim turns out to be successful).

 How can a Oregon attorney help?

 Without expertise in the applicable laws, both investigating and proving a sexual harassment claim can be difficult.
-It's fairly common for federal officials who investigate these matters to be overworked.
-With that in mind, you should consider speaking with an attorney in Salem, as this might be the best way to ensure that your claim is filed before the deadlines set by the laws of Oregon.
+It's fairly common for federal officials who investigate these issues to be overworked.
+With that in mind, you should consider speaking with an attorney in Salem, as this may be the ideal way to ensure that your claim is filed before the deadlines set by the laws of Oregon.

 Life in Salem